-All of the gearboxes mentioned use 80-90 weight gear lube.
-The level of the gear lube should be checked weekly and should be changed after 500 hours or six months.
-Which ever comes first.
-To change, the drill rack needs to be in a level position.
-Remove the lowest plug in each gearbox.
+To change lube in the thrust and rotation gearboxes, the drill rack needs to be in a level position.
+Remove the lowest plug in each gearbox to drain.
 On the track drives you will need to rotate the tracks until one of the two plugs is at the bottom, near the ground.
-When the old oil has drained replace the plug and remove one plug on top of, and one near the half way fill point of the gearbox.
+When the old oil has completely drained, replace the plug and remove one plug on top of, and one near the half way fill point of the gearbox.
 Fill until the gear lube pours out of the half way port.
 On the track drive gearboxes the tacks will need to be rotated so that one of the holes is at the top of the gearbox.
 Be sure to dispose of old oils in a responsible manner.